 An e-visa for the selected entity of the Russian Federation is only valid for entering and leaving the Russian Federation at the following national border checkpoints:

 E-visa is a single-entry visa and issued for 30 calendar days from the date of its issuance.
 The permitted stay in the Russian Federation with an e-visa is up to 8 days starting from the date of entry, within its validity period.
-E-visa validity and/or the permitted stay under it cannot be extended.

 - E-visas can be of the following categories only: ordinary business visa (purpose of journey is business), ordinary tourist visa (purpose of journey is tourism), and ordinary humanitarian visa (purposes of journey are sports, cultural, scientific and technological ties).
 If the purpose of your journey to the Russian Federation does not correspond to any of the above, you should apply for a traditional (non electronic) visa at a diplomatic mission or consular office of the Russian Federation.

-- You can fill in an application form for an e-visa on this website not earlier than 20 days and no later than 4 days before the intended date of entry into the Russian Federation.
+- You can fill in an application form for an e-visa on this website not earlier than 20 days and no later than 4 days before the intended date of entry into the Russian Federation

 - Your passport must be valid for at least 6 months from the date you applied for an e-visa.
 Your passport must have free space for border crossing stamps.